Hibby/packetradio-guide/docs/install/bpq.md

 ```
 !!! note

-    Without a config file installed to /etc/bpq32.cfg, bpq will not start
+    Without a config file installed to `/etc/bpq32.cfg`, BPQ from the repo will not start.
+If you are looking to use a config file in a different location, remove or modify `ConditionPathExists=/etc/bpq32.cfg` in `/usr/lib/systemd/system/linbpq.service`

 ## Configure